boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/create-custom-connector.md

 ### Basic Authentication:

-You can provide values for Username and Password for basic authentication. by using the below JSON format to the Template category.
+You can provide values for Username and Password for basic authentication using the JSON format provided in the Template category.

 **Sample**
     "AuthenticationType":{